PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - **Alternative to:** Google Analytics
 - [Umami on GitHub](https://github.com/umami-software/umami)

 [Umami](https://umami.is/) is another popular privacy-first website analytics tool.
-Like Plausible, it only tracks basic website analytics, but it doesn't collect any person information and is extremely fast.
+Like Plausible, it tracks basic website analytics, doesn't collect any personal information, and is extremely fast.
 You can also track basic events, such button clicks, using CSS classes or JavaScript.
-Unlike Plausible, it doesn't currently offer a cloud-hosted option, though one is in development.
+Unlike Plausible, it doesn't currently offer a cloud-hosted option, though one is in beta.

 #### Who is Umami for?